Enabling SSO with Okta as the Identity Provider

 Add Application button.

 Help Scout as the name of the new app.
-If you wish to upload a Help Scout logo select an image (e.g. you can take the icon from our
+If you wish to upload a Help Scout logo select an image (you can take the icon from our

-logos file, but you will have to resize it to fit the Okta size restrictions) and click on the
+logos file, but you will need to resize it to fit the Okta size restrictions) and click on the

 Post-back URL and the